COMMUNIQUE APRIL 2019

 This new work is part of Lans King’s ongoing art practice which examines humanity as we live between the real and the virtual, the analog and digital.
 His previous “synthetic” paintings combined algorithms and digital printing with manual painting and drawing techniques.
 These new painting-video hybrids take his work to another dimension by connecting the painted image with the moving image.

 Born in St. Vincent, British Antilles.
 Lans King was raised and educated in New York.
 He studied cognitive science at University of Rochester, New York.
 He later worked in digital media and communications whilst developing his art practice.
-Lans’ work includes paintings, videos and sculpture.
-He lives and works between Paris, London and New York.
+His work is about hyperreality - our growing inability to distinguish reality from a simulation of reality, especially in our technologically advanced societies.
+These works are realised as paintings, videos and sculpture.
+He lives and works between London, Paris, and New York.

 Contact and request for interviews: